 If there are no adverse health impacts on the end-users, it does not work.
 Ways to find out if there are impacts from the final products are to:

-- Are they are regulated by OSHA?
+- Are they regulated by OSHA?

 - Under which conditions do the components cause health issues, for instance, if toxic fumes are emitted when exposed to higher temperatures (make sure it is a direct impact).

-- Persistence: consider how long-term the product or service is used.
+- Irremediability: consider how long-term the product or service is used.
 For instance, websites for researching trips or buying cars are used in the short term, and therefore the case of getting addicted is very weak.
 It can create some unhealthy habits to a certain extent, but the service provided is much more useful than just social media.

 - If there is streaming, content provided, or instant gratification provided, then a case can be made.